crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 }
 ```

-`onlyUpdate` is an boolean that is per default false.
+`onlyUpdate` is a boolean that is per default false.
 Meaning that `this.save()` will be called after the fields are updated, with the only exception of when only fields are updated that does not need to be saved (reachable, authenticated and reconnecting).

 **Example:**

 `bridge.update({"ipAddress": "192.168.178.123"})`

 ### Save

 To save the Bridge's current state, call:

 `bridge.save()`

 This will emit an event with topic `"onBridgeUpdate"` and a data object formated as:

 ```